jy-yuan/KIVI/docs/long_bench.md

 # More results on LongBench

+From the results, for vanilla multihead attention models, we recommend using KIVI-2, which can maintain the performance of the full-precision model while offering the best efficiency.
+For multiquery attention or group query attention, since the keys and values are already compressed, we recommend using KIVI-4, which can maintain the performance of the full-precision model in these cases.

 ### Table 1: Performance of LongChat-7b-v1.5-32K

 The results of LongChat-7b-v1.5-32K on 15 tasks from LongBench.
 The model has 32K context length.
 We use a 32 group size and 128 residual length for both KIVI-2 and KIVI-4.
 The baseline is of full precision.